MarcL/marclittlemore.com/src/pages/man-who-nearly-died.md

 The new normal means thinking about things differently.
 It means planning holidays which are easy for me to deal with, where I don't have to do too much walking.
 It means accepting that I'll never run again but instead thinking of another way of exercising which has lower impact, such as cycling.
 It means setting myself new challenges and spending time with my family in the ways that I can.
 I'll never be the same as I was but that doesn't really matter any more.
 What **really** matters is that I'm still here with Clare and my children.

-{% include elements/blockquote.html text="I'll never be the same as I was but that doesn't really matter any more.
-What really matters is that I'm still here with Clare and my children." %}
+> I'll never be the same as I was but that doesn't really matter any more.
+What really matters is that I'm still here with Clare and my children. {.helvetica .ml0 .mt0 .pl4 .black-90 .bl .bw2 .b--blue .f5 .f4-m .f3-l .lh-copy .measure}

 Thanks for reading this somewhat abridged version of my story.
 If you're interested in reading more then please take a look at Clare's blog where she writes about it in more detail and much better than I ever could.
 You can [read our story from the beginning here](http://outofthewoodsblog.com/from-the-beginning/).
 You can also consider [donating to the Sepsis Trust](http://sepsistrust.org/donate/) who are helping to raise awareness of sepsis, of which there are over 44,000 deaths per year.